 I’ll start by saying something hopefully obvious: you won’t become a great company by getting into YC — you get into YC by being on your way to becoming one.
-As such, regardless of whether you apply to YC or not, you must never lose sight that your one and only goal as a founder is to build a great company; one that brings together a strong team to make a business out of solving a problem people care about.
+As such, regardless of whether you apply to YC, never lose sight that your one and only goal as a founder is to build a great company; one that brings together a strong team to make a business out of solving a problem people care about.

-Having said this, YC can definitely give you a big boost in this journey.
-For starters, they give you $125k in exchange for 7% of your company.
-The program also helps you level up most aspects of your company: product, vision, team, fundraising, and more.
-Perhaps less obvious, but more impactful in my opinion, is that being surrounded by incredible batchmates and partners opens your eyes to what’s possible when people dare to take action, and provides you with a place to meet many who you’ll count amongst your dearest friends going forward.
+Having said that, YC can definitely give you a boost in this journey.
+They invest $125k for 7% of your company, and the program helps you level up most aspects of your company: product, vision, team, fundraising, and more.
+Perhaps less obvious — but more impactful in my opinion — is that being surrounded by incredible batchmates and partners opens your eyes to what’s possible when people dare to take action, and provides you with a place to meet many who you’ll count amongst your dearest friends going forward.

-Since 2005, over 2,000 companies have gotten to experience this, including the likes of Airbnb, Dropbox, Stripe, Instacart, and Reddit.
-Besides from top alums like these, YC is well known for its narrow acceptance rate of around 1.6% per batch.
-I know first hand how intimidating this number can seem, but I’m here to tell you three things: 1) As an entrepreneur, you’ll face worse odds in your journey, so you might as well get in the habit of challenging them.
-2) Getting rejected is not necessarily an indicator of the quality of the company you’re building; YC routinely misses out on great startups, and as many as 40% of founders every batch don’t get accepted in their first try.
-3) In practice, it’s not as hard as you’d think for good startups to get accepted.
+Besides for top alums like Airbnb, Dropbox, Stripe, Instacart, and Reddit, YC is known for its narrow acceptance rate of ~1.6% per batch.
+I know how intimidating this number can seem, but you need to know three things: 1) As an founder, you’ll face worse odds in your journey, so you better get into the habit of challenging them.
+2) Getting rejected is not necessarily an indicator of the merits of your company; as many as 40% of the companies in each batch applied more than once.
+3) In practice, it’s not as hard for good startups to get accepted.
 The key to a successful application is to communicate clearly — after all, YC can’t see what you don’t show them.
-With this in mind, I’ll amend my opening statement to: “You don’t become a great company by getting into YC; you get into YC by being on your way to becoming one...and conveying that effectively throughout the admissions process.”
+With this in mind, you don’t become a great company by getting into YC; you get into YC by being on your way to becoming one...and conveying that effectively in the admissions process.